 Once you have your two cards in hand, there are 19,600 different possible flops that can come.
-That’s a lot to keep track of and form separate strategies for.
+That’s a universal number whether you play live poker, online poker, or just in your local home game, or even video poker… and that’s a big number to keep track of!
 To simplify the task, people group flops into different categories—dry and wet, high card and low card, and so forth.

 In this article I offer another way to group flops that I find very useful when I make real decisions at the table: